-- (xv) The Company has not entered into any non-cash transactions with Directors or persons connected with him.
-Accordingly, reporting under clause 3 (xv) of the Order is not applicable to the Company. - (xvi) - (a) The provisions of section 45-IA of the Reserve Bank of India Act, 1934 (2 of 1934) are not applicable to the Company.
-Accordingly, the reporting under clause 3 (xvi) (a) of the Order is not applicable to the Company. - (b) The Company is not engaged in any non-banking financial / housing finance activities.
-Accordingly, the reporting under clause 3 (xvi) (b) of the Order is not applicable to the Company. - (c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
-Accordingly, reporting under clause 3 (xvi) (c) of the Order is not applicable to the Company. - (d) We have been informed by the management that as at March 31, 2023 as per the definition of Group under Core Investment Companies (Reserve Bank) Directions 2016, there is one Core Investment Company (CIC) which is registered and three CICs which are not required to be registered with the Reserve Bank of India, forming part of the promoter group. - (xvii) The Company has not incurred any cash losses in the current financial year and in the immediately preceding financial year respectively. - (xviii) There has been no resignation of the statutory auditors during the year and accordingly requirement to report on clause 3 (xviii) of the Order is not applicable to the Company. - (xix) On the basis of the financial ratios disclosed in note 32 to the financial statements, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+(xv) The Company has not entered into any non-cash transactions with Directors or persons connected with him.
+Accordingly, reporting under clause 3 (xv) of the Order is not applicable to the Company.

+(xvi) (a) The provisions of section 45-IA of the Reserve Bank of India Act, 1934 (2 of 1934) are not applicable to the Company.
+Accordingly, reporting under clause 3 (xvi) (a) of the Order is not applicable to the Company.

+(b) The Company is not engaged in any Non-Banking Financial or Housing Finance activities.
+Accordingly, reporting under clause 3 (xvi) (b) of the Order is not applicable to the Company.

+- (c) The Company is not a Core Investment Company as defined in the regulations made by Reserve Bank of India.
+Accordingly, reporting under clause 3 (xvi) (c) of the Order is not applicable to the Company. - (d) We have been informed by the management that as per the definition of Group under Core Investment Companies (Reserve Bank) Directions 2016, there is one Core Investment Company (CIC) which is registered and three CICs which are not required to be registered with the Reserve Bank of India, forming part of the promoter group. - (xvii) The Company has not incurred cash losses in the current financial year.
+The Company has incurred cash losses Rs.
+11,908 Lakhs in the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors during the year and accordingly, reporting under clause 3 (xviii) is not applicable to the Company. - (xix) On the basis of the financial ratios disclosed in Note 31(a) to the financial statements, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the Company.
-We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - (xx) The requirements of Corporate Social Responsibility (CSR) contribution under section 135 of the Act is not applicable to the Company.
-Therefore, the provisions of clause 3 (xx) (a) & (b) of the Order are not applicable to the Company. - (xxi) The reporting under clause 3(XXI) of the Order is not applicable in respect of audit of Financial Statements.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - (xx) The requirements of Corporate Social Responsibility (CSR) contribution under section 135 of the Act is not applicable to the Company. - (xxi) The reporting under clause 3 (xxi) of the Order is not applicable in respect of audit of Standalone Financial Statements.
 Accordingly, no comment in respect of the said clause has been included in this report.